Gutter (noun)

 to negotiate over the terms of a purchase, agreement, or contract

-Many felt--or were told--that the dealer wouldn’t haggle because of
+Many felt--or were told--that the dealer wouldn’t haggle because of special pricing or

 financing on the vehicle.